 According to Deloitte’s 2020 survey, digitally mature enterprises see a 4.3% ROI for their artificial intelligence projects in just 1.2 years after launch.
-Meanwhile, AI laggards’ ROI seldom exceeds 0.2%, with the median payback period of 1.6 years.
+Meanwhile, AI laggards’ ROI seldom exceeds 0.2%, with a median payback period of 1.6 years.

 PwC echoes the sentiment, claiming that AI leaders take a holistic approach to AI development and implementation and tackle three business outcomes — i.e., business transformation, systems modernization, and enhanced decision making — all at once.

 So, how to incorporate AI into your business processes and join the cohort of artificial intelligence leaders?

 To answer this question, we conducted extensive research, talked to the ITRex experts, and examined the projects from our portfolio.
 Here’s what we learned.

 How to implement AI in business: a 5-step guide for companies undergoing intelligent transformation

 Disclaimer: Innovation for its own sake won’t do your company any good.

 Sometimes simpler technologies like robotic process automation (RPA) can handle tasks on par with AI algorithms, and there’s no need to overcomplicate things.

 And occasionally, it takes multi-layer neural networks and months of unattended algorithm training to reduce data center cooling costs by 20%.